demergent-labs/azle/README.md

 # The result is: (true)
 ```

-#### Live deployment
+#### Live Deployment

-Deploying to the live Internet Computer generally only requires adding the `--network ic` option to the deploy command: `dfx deploy --network ic`.
+Deploying to the live Internet Computer generally only requires adding the `--network ic` option to the deploy command: `dfx canister --network ic install backend --wasm target/wasm32-unknown-unknown/release/backend.wasm.gz`.
 This assumes you already have converted ICP into cycles appropriately.
 See [here](https://smartcontracts.org/docs/quickstart/4-quickstart.html) for more information on getting ready to deploy to production.

 ### Canisters